 - Proofread your work.
 The human eye jumps to spelling and grammatical errors.
 Like it or not, this is the first impression your work leaves on the reader and can be very difficult to overcome.
 Invest the time to proofread your documents and get them correct.
 Finish your memos and reports in advance and give yourself time to revise and edit them several times.
 Proofreading is an important skill because it proves that if you care about the quality of your work.
 In the mind of the reader, if you invest the time to get a single document correct, you’ll likely do the same for any larger, more important projects they entrust to you.

 - Make lists.
-If you have a number of things you need to accomplish in a particular time frame, make a list and check off each item as it's completed.
+If you have a number of things you need to accomplish in a particular time frame, make a list, set goals, and check off each item as it’s completed.
 If you can’t finish everything on the list, start a new list for the next day and include those leftover tasks.

-- Practice Active Listening: Take the time to understand other people’s emotions and intentions.
+- Practice Active Listening: Communication skills are about more than just talking- take the time to understand other people’s emotions and intentions.
 Listening is critical if your job is investigation or negotiations.
 Relax, sit back, and let the other party speak instead of rushing to talk.
 You will get priceless insights into their position and goals.

 - Take Notes: Simple yet powerful, especially when combined with active listening.
 First, the mere act of having a notepad and writing down important points shows respect to the other party.
 Taking notes indicates you are taking them seriously.
 The act of writing things down also helps you remember the meeting and the flow of the conversation (beyond the notes themselves).
 Finally, the act of note taking forces you to listen rather than speak – and can slow your brain down enough that you spot the larger patterns.